earthai-tech/k-diagram/docs/source/user_guide/case_history.rst

    related research publications.

-   For details on how to cite the `k-diagram` software and these specific papers (including submissions to *Nature Sustainability* and the *International Journal of Forecasting*), please refer to the :ref:`Citing k-diagram <citing>` page.
+   For details on how to cite the `k-diagram` software and these specific papers (including submissions to *Nature Communications* and the *International Journal of Forecasting*), please refer to the :ref:`Citing k-diagram <citing>` page.